 Microbiome 18 - 18 different strains of beneficial bacteria with a guaranteed 15 billion CFUs per capsule.
 Bacillus subtilis is stable in stomach acid and great for the microbiome.

 Akesi Fermented Tonics - This tonic will support your immune system, and restore and maintain your body’s diverse gut microbiota.

 We have a number of other high dose probiotics that are available on prescription if you under the care of one of our natural healthcare practitioners.

-It’s become commonly known that the gut is the body’s ‘second brain’ referring to the Enteric Nervous System.
-The ENS regulates motility and GIT secretions.
+It’s now widely accepted that the gut is the body’s ‘second brain’ which refers to the body’s Enteric Nervous System.
+The ENS regulates motility and gastro intestinal tract (GIT) secretions.
 By managing our stress and supporting our gut, this will often have a huge impact on the GIT especially with patients with Irritable Bowel Syndrome.

 When to test the gut?

 Consider doing a stool analysis such as a GI Map test to check for leaky gut, dysbiotic bacteria and parasites as well as inflammatory markers.
 Our practitioners will interpret the results for you and help create a personalised plan with dietary advice and nutritional supplements to help the healing process.

 With a modern-day westernised lifestyle taking its toll on the microbiome, there;s never been a better time to take control of your guts!

 “Always trust your gut instinct, it knows what your head hasn’t worked out yet”!